 What is a Rear-wheel Drive?

-Four-wheel drive vehicles are also known as 4X4, which means that the engine or drivetrain can give power to all of the car’s wheels, thus being powered by all the four wheels.
-Four-wheel drive vehicles are the perfect vehicles for off-road driving situations and going up steep hills and low traction roads.
+4WD vehicles are also known as 4X4, which means that the engine or drivetrain can give power to all of the car’s wheels, thus being powered by all the four wheels.
+4WD vehicles are the perfect vehicles for off-road driving situations and going up steep hills and low traction roads.

-For most four-wheel drive vehicles, you have the option to switch between four-wheel drive and two-wheel drive.
+For most 4WD vehicles, you have the option to switch between 4WD and 2WD.
 Four-wheeled vehicles have the advantage of providing more traction.
-An example of a four-wheel drive vehicle on BE FORWARD’s stocklist is the Toyota Land Cruiser Prado, with most SUVs being four-wheeled vehicles.
+An example of a 4WD vehicle on BE FORWARD’s stocklist is the Toyota Land Cruiser Prado, with most SUVs being four-wheeled vehicles.

 What is an All-Wheel Drive?

 This vehicle design gives power to every corner of the vehicle.
 It is capable of providing maximum traction on acceleration.
 It is absolutely magnificent in wet and slippery conditions.
 It is capable of providing power to a set of wheels, either the front or back so that when your car is slipping, power is moved to another axle, to try and get more traction from it.

 Depending on your driving style or performance needs, a 4WD vehicle may be right for you.
 Learn more below to find out.

 |Switchable to 2WD||Expensive|

 |More fuel consumption|

 2WD vs 4WD: Which is Better?